Written Publications

 Live Human Signposts from Swaraj University

 For this first Live Human Signposts series we will be showcasing four ‘Live Human Signposts’ that dropped out of the mainstream, and pursued alternative forms of education, which brought each of them, in their own unique journeys, to Swaraj University, in Rajasthan India.
-Since attending Swaraj each of them has gone on to explore
+Since attending Swaraj each of them

 Read More »